 If you haven’t paid attention to voice-enabled search, it’s time for a crash course in natural language processing (NLP).
 Google Home and Amazon Echo are everywhere, and their owners are using them to order products, research options, and track shipping.
 More and more shoppers are buying products online without ever seeing the product on their screen.

 Retailers need to optimize their web sites for voice.
 Those who can prioritize voice optimized SEO will have a big advantage when Alexa and her digital friends come calling.
-According to research by Statista, by 2023 there will be over 8 billion digital voice assistances in use globally.
+According to research by Statista, by 2023 there will be over 8 billion digital voice assistants in use globally.

 A Digitized In-store Customer Experience